localvoid/ivi/packages/ivi/README.md

 ## Setup

-ivi templates will work without any precompilation for Client-Side Rendering,but it is highly recommended to use precompilation to improve performance and reduce code size.
+ivi templates will work without any precompilation, but it is highly recommended to use precompilation to improve performance and reduce code size.

 ### Vite

-`"@ivi/vite-plugin"` package provides [Vite](https://vitejs.dev/) plugin that supports Client-Side Rendering and [Server-Side Rendering](https://vitejs.dev/guide/ssr.html).
+`"@ivi/vite-plugin"` package provides [Vite](https://vitejs.dev/) plugin.

 ```ts
 // vite.config.mjs